 Concentration

-The Integrated Design Engineering concentration (minimum 12 credits) allows students to select additional coursework in a chosen field of study, either within or outside of engineering.
+The integrated design engineering concentration (minimum 12 credits) allows students to select additional coursework in a chosen field of study, either within or outside of engineering.
 The concentration course sequence must be a series of courses with increasing specificity or depth within a field, typically culminating in senior-level courses.
 Most concentrations will consist of at least four 3-credit courses.
 Every concentration must be pre-approved by the Integrated Design Engineering academic advisor prior to the commencement of the coursework.
 All concentration courses require a minimum grade of C-.
+All IDE majors must declare one approved concentration by the end of their fourth semester and students who transfer into the program after their fourth semester must declare an approved concentration by the end of their first semester in the major.
+No one is permitted to declare more than one concentration.
 Visit the program website for the current concentration requirements.

 The Integrated Design Engineering degree is built around student choice and flexibility.
-The combinations of Engineering Emphases and available Concentrations allow for over 100 possible pathways.
+The combinations of engineering emphases and approved concentrations allow for over 100 possible pathways.
 The sample curriculum represents only a general idea of what is possible with integrated design engineering.
-Students are encouraged to visit the Integrated Design Engineering website or advisor for more specifics in planning their own unique pathway and to ensure that all degree requirements are met.
+Students are encouraged to visit the Integrated Design Engineering website or an advisor for more specifics in planning their own unique pathway and to ensure that all degree requirements are met.

 Prerequisites and Passing Grades